circus-tent/circus/docs/source/configuration.rst

         we abandon and stop the whole watcher.
 Defaults to 5.
         Set to -1 to disable max_retry and retry indefinitely.

+    **graceful_timeout**
+        The number of seconds to wait for a process to terminate gracefully before killing it.

+        When stopping a process, we first send it a SIGTERM signal.
+A worker may catch this signal to perform clean up operations before exiting.
+        If the worker is still active after graceful_timeout seconds, we send it a SIGKILL signal.
+It is not possible to catch SIGKILL signals so the worker will stop.

     **priority**
         Integer that defines a priority for the watcher.
 When the Arbiter do some operations on all watchers, it will sort them